sregger/pipe-issue/README.md

     --------------------------------------------------------------------------------
     archive close called

-In the output above you can see Error
+In the output above you can see

 > Error: Unsupported state or unable to authenticate data